 LocationSmart’s Geolocation Services

 Online gaming poses a unique challenge to the companies that offer it.
 There are very strict regulations that restrict online gaming to specific regions, states, or countries.
 This means that people located outside the areas in which online gaming is legal are not permitted to play.
 The challenge is how to know where your gaming customers are located, so that you can control their access based on whether they are within the jurisdictional boundaries.
-This is the only way application developers can ensure full compliance and gaming verification for their companies.
+This is the only way application developers can verify location for gaming compliance purposes.

 To accomplish the location verification of their customers, the gaming industry uses the following: